Artist’s Statement

 Book Arts Statement

-Although my work may seem like an exercise in self-indulgence, I’d counter that notion by suggesting that my work addresses fundamental human experiences (like shame, fear, love, loss and hope) and reaches others on a highly emotive level.
+My work is generally intimately autobiographical.
+Although my work may seem like an exercise in self-indulgence, I’d counter that notion by suggesting it addresses fundamental human experiences (like guilt, shame, fear, love, loss, and hope) and resonates with others on a deeply emotional level.
 Upon exhibiting my work, I often provide extended copy.
-When people read my concise ruminations about the inspiration behind the work or the odd-ball materials I employ (like human hair, ashes of the departed or oncology reports), they confess that they’ve had similar experiences.
-I’ve seen visitors to my exhibitions moved to laughter and tears.
+When people read about the inspiration behind the work, they confess they’ve had similar experiences.
+I’ve seen people respond to my books with laughter and tears.

 Paper Garment Statement

-I use clothing as subject matter because it provides me a ground on which to investigate identity and corporeality.
+I use clothing as subject matter because it provides me with a ground on which to investigate identity and corporeality.
 My garments are metaphors.
 They can encompass narrative qualities, illustrate and dissolve bodily fears, or act as talismanic devices.

 In addition to utilizing handmade paper, I often incorporate non-archival media into my work.
-I derive great joy from transforming everyday materials into something personal, meaningful and beautiful.
-When I see tomato paste, dog hair, sausage casings, spent tea bags or dried fish skins, I envision a work that may be transitory in nature, but rich in surfaces.
+I derive great joy from transforming everyday materials into something personal, meaningful, and beautiful.
+When I see tomato paste, dog hair, sausage casings, spent tea bags, or dried fish skins, I envision a work that may be transitory in nature, but rich in surfaces.